stuartcampbell/dotfiles/README.md

 Secrets are stored in [1Password](https://1password.com/), and so we need the [1Password CLI](https://support.1password.com/command-line-getting-started/) installed.

+Start 1Password, configure account and then turn on integration with CLI (under settings->Developer)

 ## Install chezmoi

 NOTE: I have found that using the chezmoi install script means that the integration